Kagami/webmify/README.md

 [![](edge.png)](https://raw.githubusercontent.com/Kagami/webmify/master/edge.png)

+### Known issues

+* Tracks with lacing don't work (currenly enabled only by mkvmerge for Opus tracks, use `--disable-lacing`; ffmpeg is fine)
+* Sometimes `QuotaExceededError` is raised
+* Entire file need to be downloaded to start playback

 ### Technical details

 Latest Edge has support for VP9/Opus MSE tracks but not for a common WebM files.
 This script splits WebMs into separate video/audio tracks and loads them via MSE API so it can be played in Edge.